macaulaycurtis/macaulaycurtis.github.io/_posts/2022-11-08-Fiscal-years.md

 - [Here](https://www.investegate.co.uk/appreciate-group-plc/rns/full-year-results/202008120700048918V/) is a UK company's annual report from 2020, which mentions "the forecast for the year ended 31 March 2021."
 The list of counterexamples goes on and on.

 I suspect that this fictitious distinction actually comes from Japanese.
-In English, "ing"/"ed" distinction indicates whether the noun is the agent or the patient, that is, whether the verb is active or passive.
+In English, the "ing"/"ed" distinction indicates whether the noun is the agent or the patient, that is, whether the verb is active or passive.
 The difference between "The man naming Henry" and "the man named Henry" is not one of time, but of agency - did the man give the name, or receive it?
 In Japanese, however, 太郎を名づける男 is always "the man who will name Henry," and "太郎を名づけた男" is "the man who named Henry."
 This isn't normally a source of confusion, so I imagine it's not part of the EFL curriculum, but it just so happens that we can talk about a period of time "ending" or "being ended," both in active and passive voice.
 This suggests a distinction between the two that doesn't really exist.
 They're the same.

 In any case, I would like to advocate for the world at large to start using the abbreviation "YE" so that we can forget about the whole thing.
 The "FY3/22" convention, which is only used in analyst reports as far as I can tell, is also a delightful alternative.